 - Engaged front-line crime prevention and victim services practitioners, volunteers, as well as health professionals.

 Tools and Resources:

 - Self-study learning CD (under development) will provide organizations with a resource they can use to raise awareness, including links to other resources and information available across the province.
-The module consists of the PowerPoint deck of slides with voice-over audio, which can be used as part of a larger presentation, as stand alone or in conjunction with other presentations.
+The module consists of the PowerPoint deck of slides with voice-over audio, which can be used as part of a larger presentation, as stand-alone or in conjunction with other presentations.
 The PowerPoint deck can be used as a Train-the-Trainer resource.

-- Various handouts were created to support the training that can also serve as one-page quick reference sheet for first-responders.
+- Various handouts were created to support the training that can also serve as a one-page quick reference sheet for first-responders.

 - The “Decision Tree for Effective Referrals”, developed by the Public Guardian and Trustee of BC, was shared.
 Many participants were both unaware of this document and unaware of the role the health authorities play as designated agencies who receive reports of abuse of older adults.

-- Training sessions in the north attracted a higher number of health care professionals.
+- Training sessions in the north attracted a higher number of healthcare professionals.
 This may demonstrate a need for additional training targeted and designed specifically for this sector.

 - Many participants attended the sessions with the intention to learn about solutions for cases they were involved in.

 - A full-day training session was considered to be too long.